Learn Street Photography

 How to focus: This is a tricky thing in street photography because everything moves so fast and your scene is very unpredictable, which is why you should rely a lot on your settings and experience.

 At the moment, I do zone-focusing and single-point focusing.
-I’m not sure a have a favorite yet.
+I’m not sure I have a favorite yet.

 AE lock stands for Auto Exposure-Lock.
-The reason to use AE-L is to lock the exposure where you want and point that camera elsewhere after.
+The reason for using AE-L is to lock the exposure where you want and point that camera elsewhere afterward.

 AF lock stands for Auto Focus Lock.
-The point of using AF-lock, which is something I often use, is to pre-focus at a certain spot, so your next shot will be a lot faster.
-When choosing your camera, it helps to have a fast frame rate and autofocus.
+The point of using AF-lock, which I often use, is to pre-focus at a certain spot, so your next shot will be much faster.
+Choosing your camera helps to have a fast frame rate and autofocus.
+If you want to learn to take better street photos, bookmark this playlist on Youtube.

 “I’m too shy for street photography”